tulhan/skensa/README.md

 Skensa currently only works in linux.
 A make file is included for building from source.

-To build from souce, type:
+To build from source, type:

     $ make